foundation-model-stack/fastsafetensors/README.md

 ### Pre-commit Hooks

-This repository uses pre-commit hooks for automatic code formatting and linting.
+Our CI workflow checks code formatting and linting with Python 3.13.
+Therefore, we recommend testing your code with Python 3.13 and running the following pre-commit hooks before contributing your code.

 To set up:

 1. Install development dependencies:
 ```bash